GC2020: A Clear vision with a sharp focus

 Greensboro College is unique in higher education in embracing UDL throughout all aspects of the college at the institutional level, including all academic, student development, campus infrastructure, and resource programs and units.
 UDL is the vocabulary, architecture, and framework for successful academic and student development for GC as a small, private, church-related liberal arts college.

-The term “universal” does not in any manner mean “one-size-fits-all.”
-Rather, it means that all learners despite their individual differences have equitable ability to learn the same content and demonstrate mastery of that content by means that work best for them.
+However, the term “universal” does not mean “one-size-fits-all.”
+Rather, it means that all learners despite their individual differences have an equitable ability to learn the same content and demonstrate mastery of that content by means that work best for them.

 (as described in literature of the Center for Applied Special Technology and the National Center for UDL as well as in UDL in the Classroom, edited by Hall, Meyer and Rose, 2012)